Teays River: West Virginia

 The Teays River was the main stream of a preglacial river system.
 Its headwaters was near the eastern escarpment of the Blue Ridge, at the edge of the Piedmont Plateau in North Carolina and Virginia.

-The New River, the southernmost headwater of the Teays River, arises in Watauga County, North Carolina in the Blue Ridge.
+The New River, the southernmost headwater of the Teays River, arises in Watauga County, North Carolina, in the Blue Ridge.
 This area is northeast of Asheville.
 It flows northeasterly direction for some distance and after making a right-angled bend, it trends northward until it makes a 90° turn to the west and joins the Gauley River.
 Here, it takes a new name as the Kanawha River.
 This continues to the northwest to Charleston.
 As New River, it was joined by the Greenbrier and Bluestone rivers.
-At Charleston, the Kanawah, is joined by the Elk River.

-In its course, the Teays River cut across the folded Appalachians, a remarkable feature.
+At Charleston, the Kanawha is joined by the Elk River.
+In its course, the Teays River cut across the folded Appalachians.
 The valley varies in width, from 0.75 to 1.25 mi, an average of 1 mi.
-A mile wide valley can be observed without a stream 30 mi from St. Albans to Huntington.
+A mile-wide valley can be observed without a stream 30 mi from St. Albans to Huntington.
 No doubt, a large stream once occupied this abandoned valley.
 Approaching Huntington, the Guyandotte River joins the general path of the ancient river beginning at Barboursville and follows it north until the former river veers west over the south hills of Huntington and joins the Ohio River Valley heading west towards Kentucky.
 The Ohio River follows the Teays path until leaving the Ohio River in the north end of Catlettsburg where it veers away just south of Ashland to Wheelersburg.
 The Ohio River has a floor of the original valley as shown by the silted flats south of Ashland and the terraces between Franklin Furnace and Wheelersburg.
 At Wheelersburg, the Teays River flowed northward past Minford, Stockdale and Beaver, to Waverly, through a high-level, broad, well-defined open valley.